slarmoo/.github/profile/simon/simonReact/simonReact.md

 ### `index.html` and `index.jsx`

 With React we have a single HTML file that dynamically loads all of the other application components into its DOM using JavaScript.
-We replace the existing `index.html` file with the following React version.
+We rename the existing `index.html` to `login.html`, since that is what it really is anyway, and create a new `index.html` that represents the React SPA entry point.

 **`index.html`**